Blacks in Britain are four times as likely to die of coronavirus as whites, data show

 According to the ONS report, when adjusted for age, black males are 4.2 times as likely to die of covid-19 as white males, and black females are more than 4.3 times as likely as white females.

 When it factored in variables such as demographics and self-reported health issues, the statistics agency found that black male and females were 1.9 times as likely to die of covid-19.
-Similarly, Bangladeshi and Pakistani males were 1.8 times as likely, and Bangladeshi and Pakistani females were 1.6 times as likely.
+Similarly, males of Bangladeshi and Pakistani ethnicity were 1.8 times as likely, and females of Bangladeshi and Pakistani ethnicity were 1.6 times as likely.

 "These results show that the difference between ethnic groups in COVID-19 mortality is partly a result of socio-economic disadvantage and other circumstances, but a remaining part of the difference has not yet been explained," the agency said.